-In Southern Oregon, in a small wine growing area called Applegate Valley, sits Troon Vineyard, and up and coming biodynamic star.
+In Southern Oregon, in the small wine growing region called Applegate Valley, sits Troon Vineyard, and up and coming biodynamic star.

 Founded in 1972 by Dick Troon as a vineyard, it’s legacy is strong.
 Recently, under new ownership, Troon has taken steps to convert fully to biodynamics and has been producing award winning wines to show off hte diversity of the terroir of Applegate Valley.

 Nestled in the wide end of the valley, and sheltered from the heat of neighboring Rogue Valley, and the chilly mountain climates nearby, the moderate climate of the valley is the perfect location to grow the grapes of the Rhône Valley – from Rollè to Syrah to Malbec.
 Ok Malbec is more Bordeaux and Cahors, but you get the picture.

 Here at the estate vineyard on the Kubli Bench, things are kept simple.
 The hand picked grapes are crushed by foot – which leads to some interesting discussions about how much whole cluster goes in to each wine.
 “That depends on who’s doing the tredding!”